 War Diaries of the 2nd Battalion 96th Berar Infantry

+War diaries were written by an officer of a unit and recorded its locations and activities.
 Unfortunately, there are no war diaries for the 2nd Battalion 96th Berar Infantry.

 Further Sources for the 2nd Battalion 96th Berar Infantry